alarm-redist/fifty-states/analyses/AL_cd_2000/doc_AL_cd_2000.md

 1. have equal populations
 1. be geographically compact
 1. preserve county and municipality boundaries as much as possible
+1. meet the provisions of the Voting Rights Act, including sections 2 and 5
+1. prefer counties to construct districts, and default to district boundaries and then census block geographies
+1. preserve cores of existing districts

 ### Algorithmic Constraints